konflux-ci/architecture/ADR/0033-product-version-controller.md

 ## Context

 Konflux began its way as "App Studio", which was mainly designed to facilitate the development of online managed services.
-I order to do that a few major abstractions such as "Applications" and "Components" were introduced in order to help managing the underlying Tekton Pipeline and other lower level objects.
+In order to do that a few major abstractions such as "Applications" and "Components" were introduced to help managing the underlying Tekton Pipeline and other lower level objects.

 With Konflux shifting focus to serving enterprise development teams requests had been made to enable using other abstraction metaphors such as "Product" and